skylight-hq/skylight.digital/pages/toolkits/accessibility_guide/pages/02_checklist.md

 layout: toolkit
 sidenav: accessibility_guide
 ---

 This checklist helps developers identify potential accessibility issues affecting their websites or applications.
 It's broken down into three sections of decreasing importance: **A**, **B** and, **C**.
 Please check and address these issues in the order in which they appear:

- * **A &mdash;** Critical issues that will cause serious problems and/or stop most users of assistive technology from using the site.
+ * **A &mdash;** Critical issues that'll cause serious problems and/or stop most users of assistive technology from using the site.
  * **B &mdash;** Issues that may cause problems or increased frustration for certain users.
- * **C &mdash;** Minor issues that will cause problems or frustration for a small number of users
+ * **C &mdash;** Minor issues that'll cause problems or frustration for a small number of users

-It's important to note, while **B** and **C** are noted as less critical, they're still required to be truly 508 compliant.
+It's important to note, while **B** and **C** are noted as less critical, they're still required to be truly Section 508 compliant.
 This checklist should be used as a reference for development and isn't a substitute for compliance checks by a Section 508 coordinator.

-###  A &mdash; Critical
+##  A &mdash; Critical

 1. <a href='../keyboard/'>Site is keyboard accessible</a>
  * All interactions can be accessed with a keyboard